 · any post-processing beyond lens profiles, colour temperature, dust spotting, global and local saturation and exposure changes, sharpening and cropping

 · EXIF details should be kept intact (eg camera, lens, exposure)

 You must not include:

 (iii) Set the Colour Space to Adobe RGB (1998).
-Preferably use a calibrated monitor, allowances will not be made for poorly colour managed/corrected images.
+Preferably use a calibrated monitor - allowances will not be made for poor colour managed or corrected images.